WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 TV series' Lost's Terry O'Quinn stars as this film's titular serial killer who systematically murders every household he becomes a part of whenever he deems them unfit for his perfect vision of an American family.

-Early in the movie, we catch a glimpse of a fresh massacre as our psycho dad grooms himself, leaving to start anew his life with another potential family.
-A year later, our killer named himself Jerry Blake and married a former widow, though his relationship with her daughter, Stephanie, is somewhat bitter despite his strains to get along with her, a suspicious desperation fueling Stephanie's uneasiness with him.
-In fact, with Blake's strict sense of White Fence idealism, Stephanie's more or less restricted from doing anything he sees disappointing such as dating boys.
+Early in the movie, we catch a glimpse of a fresh massacre as our psycho dad grooms himself, leaving to start his life anew with another potential family.
+A year later, our killer now named himself Jerry Blake and married a former widow, though his relationship with her daughter, Stephanie, is somewhat bitter despite his strains to get along with her, a suspicious desperation fueling Stephanie's uneasiness with him.
+In fact, with Blake's strict sense of White Fence idealism, Stephanie's more or less restricted from doing anything he disapproves of such as dating boys, a fact that isn't winning the girl over her new father.

 Meanwhile, Jim Ogilvie, an amateur detective who is also the brother of one of Blake's previously murdered wives, tries to track down his sister's killer and ends up roaming in the same neighborhood Blake is at.
-As Jim managed to publish the story of his family's murder in the papers, it unnerved Blake to the point his good father persona begins slipping away again.
+As Jim manages to publish the story of his family's murder in the papers, this unnerves Blake to the point his good father persona begins slipping away again.

 Taking notice of this, Stephanie becomes more mistrustful of her new father and speculates that he might be the infamous family killer.
 But with Blake one step ahead of everyone and killing any people who might be a threat to his ideals, can Stephanie save herself and her mother from a killer already living in their home?

-Soap Opera-tendencies mixed with slasher film build, The Stepfather is a worthy cult classic that deserves its following.
-While not the best slasher I've seen, it is good enough for recognition.
+While not the best slasher I've seen, it is good enough to earn its recognition.
+Soap Opera-tendencies mixed with a bodycounter build, The Stepfather is a worthy cult classic that deserves its following.

 Bodycount:

-1 females and 1 girl seen slaughtered with knife
+1 female, 2 girls and 1 boy seen slaughtered with knife

-1 male bludgeoned to death with wooden board
+1 male bludgeoned to death with a wooden board

 ~~~